kompseye/gcp-tutorial/PubSub/README.md

     // Receive the message via the subscription
     //   https://github.com/googleapis/nodejs-pubsub/blob/master/samples/subscriptions.js

+    // create client
-    // authentication is required and can be supplied using the environment variable: GOOGLE_APPLICATION_CREDENTIALS const pubsub = new PubSub({projectId});
+    // authentication is required and can be supplied using the environment variable: GOOGLE_APPLICATION_CREDENTIALS
+    // Noteworthy: authentication can be supplied with "keyFile" configuration
+    // const pubsub = new PubSub({projectId, keyFile: "/full/path/to/key.json"});
+    const pubsub = new PubSub({projectId});

     // obtain handle to the subscription